The Best Food in Finland: Cuisine Crafted by One Man

 Frosty cranberries in caramel sauce flamed with cognac.

-To sum up our culinary exploration of Finnish food, we discovered our favourites and Gianni’s Italian stomach wasn’t disappointed.
-It was pretty interesting to observe how much the country’s characteristic features (Finland’s natural resources) are widely integrated into its food and how a different combination of the same ingredients are used to create a completely new dish.
+To sum up Finnish food, it is pretty interesting to observe how much the country’s characteristic features (Finland’s natural resources) are widely integrated into its food and how a different combination of the same ingredients are used to create a completely new dish.

 You may also like...

-14 thoughts on “Finnish Food: Cuisine Crafted by One Man”
+14 thoughts on “The Best Food in Finland: Cuisine Crafted by One Man”

 1. I had this idea in my head that Finish food would be mainly done with fish and meat, I’m glad to see that there are veggie options too for a vegan like me like the “karelian pasties” for instance, I’d just skip the butter bit or ask for a vegan one instead.
 The Chanterelle mushrooms pictured above look so fresh and I’m sure they were delicious too.
 It’s nice to know that there would still be a chance for me to try some traditional food because that is also part of the culture and the whole travel experience when visiting a new place.